adamrehn/mergetiff/README.md

 This package implements a library and associated command-line tool called `mergetiff` that provides functionality to merge raster bands from multiple GeoTiff files into a single dataset.
 Metadata (including geospatial reference and projection data) will be copied from the first input dataset (when using the command-line tool) or from the dataset passed as the second argument to the `createMergedDataset()` function.

+Functionality is also provided for converting between GDAL datasets and NumPy arrays, to facilitate interoperability with other image processing libraries.

 Requirements
 ------------

 - Python 2.7 or Python 3.4+
 - GDAL Python bindings
+- NumPy

 Installation